thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - spark.yarn.executor.memoryOverhead is deprecated!!!!
 	-  changed to `spark.executor.memoryOverhead`, which is common for YARN and Kubernetes
 ## What is a VM?
+- VMs are ***sw defined computers*** within physical servers, existing only as code
 	- is no different than any physical computer
 	- it has cpu, mem, disks and nw-ing capability
-- VMs are sw defined computers within physical servers, existing only as code
-- sw based version of a computer with resources borrowed from a physical host computer
+- resources borrowed from a physical host computer
 - VM is a computer file, typically called an image that behaves like an actual computer
 	- specs of the VM goes in the image
 - partitioned from the host system - isolated
 ## What is JVM?
 - virtual machine that enables a computer to run
-	- java programs
+	- class files that contain java bytecode
 	- programs written in other languages that are also compiled to Java bytecode
 - does not understand java source code
 - understands \*.class